Watch now: Eric Church celebrates musical reuniting in rocking arena concert

 Completing the package was backing vocalist Joanna Cotten, who went face-to-face with Church on several songs with verve and blew the doors off the ballad “Like Jesus Does.”
 The woman can sing.

-That show, however, will have to go some to top Friday night, the 2022 opener for Church’s “Gather Together” tour that rocked, showed why Church was the 2020 CMA Entertainer of the Year and movingly celebrated the musical reuniting with Springsteen moments.
+That show, however, will be hard to top Friday night, the 2022 opener for Church’s “Gather Together” tour that rocked, showed why Church was the 2020 CMA Entertainer of the Year and movingly celebrated the musical reuniting with Springsteen moments.

 L. Kent Wolgamott's five favorite reviews from 2021